 How I faced up to bulimia

 Lucy had been hiding her eating disorder for years, but when the pain became unbearable she realised she needed help.
-She tells us about the ups and downs of her recovery, and how she's much happier now she's regained control of her life.
+She tells us about the ups and downs of her recovery from bulimia, and how she’s much happier now she’s regained control of her life.

 I’d been in hospital for almost a week when I finally muttered: ‘Mum, ‘I think I have an eating disorder’.
 They were the scariest eight words I’d ever said.
 The burden I’d been carrying for over five years felt lifted.
 But saying them was only the beginning of my recovery.

 Bulimia and laxative abuse

 For years, my GP and local hospital were totally baffled by my stomach problems.
 They diagnosed inflammatory bowel disease, but couldn’t figure out the cause.
 What I wasn’t telling them was I was secretly abusing laxatives.

 One day, at work, my stomach hurt so much I got sent home.
 My mum took me to hospital to get the usual prescription of steroids, but this time I was sent to a specialist gastro ward.